HOW TO GET TO JORDAN

 • North America: Montreal (Canada), Chicago, Detroit, New York, Washington DC (United States)

-• Asia: Dammam, Medina, Riyadh, Jeddah (Saudi Arabia), Manama (Bahrain), Guangzhou (China), Abu Dhabi, Dubai, Sharjah (United Arab Emirates), Hong Kong (Hong Kong), Jakarta (Indonesia), Baghdad, Basra, Erbil, Najaf, Sulaymaniyah (Iraq), Tel Aviv (Israel), Kuwait (Kuwait), Beirut (Lebanon), Kuala Lumpur (Malaysia), Muscat (Oman), Doha (Qatar), Damascus (Syria), Bangkok (Thailand), Aden, Sanaa (Yemen)
+• Asia: Dammam, Medina, Riyadh, Jeddah (Saudi Arabia), Manama (Bahrain), Guangzhou (China), Abu Dhabi, Dubai, Sharjah (United Arab Emirates), Hong Kong (Hong Kong), Jakarta (Indonesia), Baghdad, Basra, Erbil, Najaf, Suleimania (Iraq), Tel Aviv (Israel), Kuwait (Kuwait), Beirut (Lebanon), Kuala Lumpur (Malaysia), Muscat (Oman), Doha (Qatar), Damascus (Syria), Bangkok (Thailand), Aden, Sana’a (Yemen)

-• Africa: Algiers (Algeria), Alexandria, Assiut, Cairo, Sharm El-Sheikh, Sohag (Egypt), Benina, Tripoli (Libya), Casablanca (Morocco), Khartoum (Sudan), Tunis (Tunisia)
+• Africa: Algiers (Algeria), Alexandria, Assiut, Cairo, Sharm El-Sheikh, Sohag (Egypt), Benina, Tripoli (Libya), Casablanca (Morocco), Khartoum (Sudan), Tunisia (Tunisia)

-This second airport has much lower passenger traffic than the capital, Amman, but it can also be a solution in certain situations.
-For example, for travelers who are doing a combined circuit with Egypt, but also in the case of organizing an exclusive package, such as arriving in Jordan on a charter flight, as small aircraft from different countries land here, especially during peak season.
+This second airport has much less passenger traffic than the capital, Amman, but it can also be a solution in certain situations.
+For example, for travelers who are doing a combined circuit with Egypt, but also in the case of organizing an exclusive package, how to get to Jordan by charter flight, because small aircraft from different countries land here, especially in high season.

-Here is a list of destinations directly connected to Aqaba airport, either through regular, seasonal or charter routes:
+This is a list of destinations directly connected to Aqaba airport, either through regular routes or seasonal or charter:

 • Africa: Cairo, Assiut (Egypt)